kwiato88/EditorPlugins/docs/index.md

    * severity: logging severity.
 Values: 'debug', 'info', 'warning', 'error' (default: 'info')

  * [TagFiles] : Last used tags files.
 Section updated by plugin

+ ## CTags plugin client

+Includes static library that should be used to send commands to CTags plugin from other plugin.
+Library uses boost libraries in version 1.61.0.
+Includes also example plugin using provided library.
+Client plugin needs to link required boost libraries.